Caregiver Question | 08/08/24

 How can I encourage her to do more on her own?

-DEAR CARALLEL: My mother moved in with me a couple of years ago after she suffered a stroke.
+DEAR CARALLEL: My mother moved in with me a couple of years ago after she had a stroke.
 Her recovery has been slow but steady and we are chugging along.

 While she’s not back to the way she was before the stroke, Mom has regained her speech and a good portion of her mobility.
 She’s come so far and it’s wonderful to see.